 seed-discolor = absent

-The first case has large leafspots but their margin is shown as not applicable; the second notes the presence of stem cankers, but the stem is stated to be normal.
+The first case has large leafspots but their halo is shown as absent; the second notes the presence of stem cankers, but the stem is stated to be normal.

 All the examples above were run using GritBot's default option settings.
 GritBot provides mechanisms